yask123/DeployDjango/README.md

 Notes:

-Script works for Ubuntu instance only!
+1. Script works for Ubuntu instance only!
-Make sure port 80 is open (For your app to be accessible to users after deployment)
+2. Make sure port 80 is open (For your app to be accessible to users after deployment)

-Behind the scene The script would run your django app with gunicorn on port 8000, and would use nginx reverse proxy settings to make your app accessible from port 80.
+### Behind the scene

+The script would run your django app with gunicorn on port 8000, and would use nginx reverse proxy settings to make your app accessible from port 80.

-The script does the following things:
+###### The script does the following things:

-Install nginx,python-pip, gunicorn.
+* Install nginx,python-pip, gunicorn.
-Set up the correct nginx configuration for your django app Start nginx service on your instance
+* Set up the correct nginx configuration for your django app
+* Start nginx service on your instance
-Start your app with gunicorn
+* Start your app with gunicorn
-Perform tests to verify if deployment was successful
+* Perform tests to verify if deployment was successful (ToDo)